charlescva/rust1090/README.md

 * No tuner configuration yet (no real 1090 MHz tuning)
 * No ADS-B / Mode S demod or decoding
-* Only a single synchronous bulk read is done (no continuous capture loop)
 * USB VID/PID is hard-coded for classic RTL2832U sticks
 * No cross-platform support beyond “whatever libusb + rusb can handle” (tested on Linux)